TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 &= 0.
 \end{align*}

-The proof for <a href="#Item:prop:PropertiesTriangularMatricesInverse">iii.</a> is proposed as an exercise.
+The proof for {prf:ref}`Item:prop:PropertiesTriangularMatricesInverse` is proposed as an exercise.
 See
 <a href="#Item:prove_statment_c_properties_triangular_matrices">Exercise 1</a>.